Frequently asked questions

 Do you offer musical theatre/acting college audition coaching?

-Yes!
-I can hand-pick songs and monologues for you that fit the audition requirements and are not overdone.
-I can also coach you with other aspects of the audition such as compiling your college list, writing your acting resume, and suggestions on what to wear.
+Melissa can hand-pick songs and monologues for you that fit the audition requirements and are not overdone.
+She can also coach you with other aspects of the audition process such as compiling your college list and polishing your acting resume.

 How often should I take lessons?

-I recommend weekly lessons for beginners and those with specific technique goals.
+Weekly lessons are recommended for beginners and those with specific technique goals.
 Advanced singers looking for vocal maintenance may attend biweekly or once a month.

 I have voice problems and/or an injury.
 Can I work with you?